raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow.md

 * MSD takes precedence over Ethernet boot.
 * It is no longer necessary for the first partition to be the FAT partition, as the MSD boot will continue to search for a FAT partition beyond the first one.
 * The boot ROM also now supports GUID partitioning and has been tested with hard drives partitioned using Mac, Windows, and Linux.
+* The LAN951x is detected using the Vendor ID 0x0424 and Product ID 0xec00, this is different to the standalone LAN9500 device which has a product ID of 0x9500 or 0x9e00.
+To use the standalone LAN9500 an I2C EEPROM would need to be added to change these ID's to match the LAN9514

 The primary SD card boot mode is, as standard, set to be GPIOs 49-53.
 It is possible to boot from the secondary SD card on a second set of pins, i.e. to add a secondary SD card to the GPIO pins.
 However, we have not yet enabled this ability.